How to sell a deceased person’s car

 SA99 1AB

-You should bear in mind that when you take this step, the car will become untaxed: it must be retaxed if it is to be driven on the public road.
-Alternatively, you can make a Statutory Off Road Notification (SORN) if you want to keep it, but not drive it on the road.
+Bear in mind that when you take this step, the car will become untaxed: it must be retaxed if you drive it on the public road.
+Alternatively, you can make a Statutory Off Road Notification (SORN) if you want to keep it, but not drive it or park it on the public road.
 You should take either of these two steps as soon as possible: don’t wait to hear back from the DVLA.

 2. Transferring ownership of the car using the V5C logbook

-It’s widely believed that the DVLA form known as V5C, or logbook, is that it shows who owns a car – it does not, instead only indicating to whom a vehicle is registered.
+It’s widely believed that the DVLA form known as the V5C logbook shows who owns a car, it does not – it only indicates who the vehicle is registered to.

 As a car cannot be registered to someone who is deceased, you need to inform the DVLA if you want to keep it or transfer the registration of the vehicle to a friend or family member.